tito/telenium/README.md

 Telenium provide a framework to remote tests or control Kivy-based application:

-- selector support using XPath
+- Selector support using XPATH-like syntax (`//BoxLayout[0]/Button[@text~="Close"]`)
-- create selector by touching the ui
+- Create selector by touching the UI
-- query or set attribute on any widgets
+- Query or set attribute on any widgets
-- execute remote code
+- Execute remote code
-- unittests support
+- `unittests` support
-- integrate as a Kivy modules
+- Integrate as a Kivy modules

 # Run the application with telenium module